Spicy Macaroni Salad

 The Veggies

 I like to pack in a lot of veggies in my pasta salad.
 Good fresh crunchy ones are the way to go.
-You can use almost any veggie that you like really.
+You can use almost any vegetable that you like really.
 I went with a few of my favorites, but honestly I change it every time I make macaroni salad.

-The key to veggies in a salad like this is to try to get them all basically uniform.
+The key to fresh veggies in a salad like this is to try to get them all basically uniform.
 Take your time dicing (it’s good practice).
 The last thing you want is to get a big chunk of red onion or something.

 They should all be roughly the same size regardless of what veggies you are using.